-Labor standards, human trafficking, and compulsory and child labor
+Labor standards, human trafficking, and compulsory

 Avantor's core values and culture reflect a commitment to ethical business practices and good corporate citizenship wherever we operate in the world.
 We acknowledge and respect fundamental human rights principles and are committed to promoting human rights throughout our supply chain and overall business.